Grow your personality

 The Origin of the Four Personalities

-The DISC system is made up of two dichotomies that define a persons internal motor and external focus.
+The DISC system is made up of two axes that define a persons internal motor and external focus.

 Internal Motor: Outgoing vs. Reserved